alistairstead/talks/scaling-data-in-magento/scaling-data.md

 # ~~I'm not a DBA~~

 ^I have plenty of experience but I would never consider myself a database expert.
-But I have learned how to divolve a problem down to it's smallest manifestation.
+But I have learned how to devolve a problem down to it's smallest manifestation.
 Then I have a list of great people to whom I can go for help.
 That said I'm not afraid to role up my sleeves and work through the problem.

 ---